MicrosoftDocs/customer-insights/ci-docs/engagement-insights/regional-availability.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Engagement insights, a capability of Dynamics 365 Customer Insights gradually introduces additional regions where customers can choose to store their data.
+Engagement insights, a capability of Dynamics 365 Customer Insights gradually introduces more regions where customers can choose to store their data.
 Administrators can choose a region when they [create a new environment](manage-environments-workspaces.md#create-an-environment).
-If an organization is sets up engagement insights for the very first time, they choose the region while going through the [guided first-run experience](quickstart.md).
-Subsequently, every new environment allows choosing the designated region the data will be stored in.
+If an organization sets up engagement insights for the first time, they choose the region while going through the [guided first-run experience](quickstart.md).
+Later, every new environment allows choosing the region the data will be stored in.

-During public preview, there are 2 geographies: USA and Europe.
+During public preview, there are two geographies: USA and Europe.
 Users can choose between the West US region and the North Europe region.

 An organization can maintain environments in different regions.
 For example, Environment A stores data in West US and Environment B in North Europe.